jostylr/mathmnemonics/proj.lp.md

 [body]()

     This ain't your Dear Aunt Sally's mnemonics...

     Coming soon:  A book that tells the math stories you need to remember formulas.
 This is the stuff to hang your hat on, so to speak.

-  Summer 2014.
+    Summer 2014?

+    ## Introduction

+    The idea of this book is that math has a story to its facts.
+If you know the story, then you can use and remember the mathematics.
+The math stories in this book will help you remember the math.
+It may often help you understand the math.

+    But this book is not written to teach you math.
+You may learn math from it, but that is not the intent.
+The intent is to help those who are learning the material, to remember it.

 ## README